wazizian/OnlineSampling.jl/README.md

 This package provides a small domain specific language to program reactive models and a semi-symbolic inference engine based on Delayed Sampling for online Bayesian inference.

 Probabilistic programs are used to describe models and automatically infer latent parameters from statistical observations.
-OnlineSampling focuses on reactive models, i.e., streaming probabilistic models based on the synchronous model of execution [1].
+OnlineSampling focuses on reactive models, i.e., streaming probabilistic models based on the synchronous model of execution.

 Programs execute synchronously in lockstep on a global discrete logical clock.
 Inputs and outputs are data streams, programs are stream processors.